 In his book, The Audacity to Win, Obama campaign manager David Plouffe called Mark “one of the best producers in our party.”

-Mark has had 12 ads named among the “Best Ads” of 2008, 2010, 2012, 2014 and 2016 by the Washington Post and has also won 95 Pollie Awards for excellence in political advertising.
+Mark has had 12 ads named among the “Best Ads” of the last decade by The Washington Post and has also won over 120 Pollie Awards for excellence in political advertising.
 CBS News called his “Shower” ad for Colorado Governor John Hickenlooper the “best ad” of 2010, and Mark shared in the Obama for America campaign’s unprecedented two Grand Prix Awards at the 2009 Cannes Lions International Advertising Festival.

 In the corporate sphere, Mark has won three Marketer of the Year Awards from the American Marketing Association, the Thoth and Silver Anvil Awards from the Public Relations Society of America, five Telly Awards and a Silver Microphone Award for radio excellence.

-Mark’s international work includes serving as a lead strategist and producing advertising for the Czechoslovakian political movement “Public Against Violence,” voter education media for Russian parliamentary elections and, most recently, helping Prime Minister Michael Eman and the AVP win control of the Aruban parliament in 2009 and then gain seats in 2013.
+Mark’s international work includes serving as a lead strategist and producing advertising for the Czechoslovakian political movement “Public Against Violence,” voter education media for Russian parliamentary elections and helping Prime Minister Michael Eman and the AVP win control of the Aruban parliament in 2009 and then gain seats in 2013.